Construction Science and Management (CSM)

 CSM 5366.
 Soils in Construction.

-This course provides students with an in-depth examination of geotechnical principles as they apply to soil construction activities.
-Topics covered include geological formations of natural soils, soil mineralogy, soil sampling, classification, soil testing, dewatering, safety and sustainability in soil construction, soil contamination and remediation, recycled content used in soil construction and innovative technologies in soil stabilization.
+This course provides an in-depth examination of geotechnical principles as they apply to soil construction activities.
+Topics include geological formations of natural soils, soil mineralogy, soil sampling, classification, and laboratory and field testing procedures used in design and construction.
+The course also addresses dewatering methods, excavation safety, and sustainability considerations in soil construction, including soil contamination and remediation strategies.
+Additional topics include recycled materials and technologies used in soil stabilization.

 CSM 5368.
 Sustainable Construction.